 Glow Worm Tunnel Walk

-Would 10/10 recommend doing the Glow Worm Tunnel Walk on the way out.
+I’d 10/10 recommend doing the Glow Worm Tunnel Walk on the way out.
 There is a 9km return track from a little carpark further back down the entry road to the campsite.
-Fairly easy walk, and depending on how many photos you’re taking (please don’t use flash photography) and stopping time, it take about 3-4 hours roughly.
+Fairly easy walk, and depending on how many photos you’re taking (please don’t use flash photography) and stopping time, it takes about 3-4 hours roughly.

 There are many other walks and treks around this area, which can be done over a few days, however if you’re just smashing out a one-nighter, this schedule worked well for us; we were home around 6pm on Sunday.
 Will be definitely going back here soon.